CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/002-backup-and-restore.md

 For any further information about backup, reach out to CluedIn support.

-# Restore
+## Restore an environment
-If you're ever in a situation where you need to restore an environment, below will only cover an in-place restore, and not a disaster recovery to another region.
+If you're ever in a situation where you need to restore an environment, this section will only cover an in-place restore, and not a disaster recovery to another region.
 It is highly recommended to reach out to CluedIn support in the first instance.

 ## Restore flow
 1. Scale down the pods on your AKS so no CluedIn pods are running.